openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 Here are the high-level steps:

+1. create a CA configuration via OpenSSL CNF files
+1. create the CA
-creating a CA configuration creating the CA using the CA's public key to sign all of the public certificates distribute the CA's certificate
+1. using the CA's public key to sign all of the public certificates
+1. distribute the CA's certificate to every machine
+1. configure the machines certificate store or configure the software

 For items one and two, the process can be a bit mystical.
 There is a slew of options involved in managing a CA. To perform number three, you will need to go through the processing of creating CSRs on behalf of the piece of software, and someone will have to play the role of the CA and resolve those CSRs.
+The last two steps will depend on the OS and software that is being configured.

 All of these actions can all be done via a CLI or programmatically.
 You will have to spend time and energy, making sure the options are correctly set and learning about all the different capabilities and extensions.
 Mistakes will inevitably occur.
 It is time-consuming to debug why a specific public certificate is not working as intended.
 The tools and systems that use the certificates are purposely vague in error messages as not to reveal too much information to attackers.

 Once configured, there are still other concerns need to be taken into
+account:

-account: What happens when systems are removed/added?
-What happens when a certificate expires?
+- What happens when systems are removed/added?
+- What happens when a certificate expires?
 How does a system know not to trust a certificate anymore?
+- What happens when private keys need to regenerated?

 Remember, the systems deferred trust to the CA, which means it is independent of the software.
 CAs do not automatically handle the